sunnychaudhari/flask-mongo/README.md

-This is flask mongodb project for ecommerce app
+This is flask mongodb project for ecommerce app.